brama051/vogue/README.md

 		<td>
 			Get popularity of a provided term among GithHub issue.<br/>
 			The same as Response is JsonApi.org compliant<br/>
-			Important: This endpoint is protected and  in order to get authorizied, you must provide a JWT in the request header.
+			Important: This endpoint is protected and  in order to get authorizied,<br/>
+			you must provide a JWT in the request header.
 Example of fetching a token via CURL (the JWT will be in access_token attribute):
 			<pre>curl --request POST \
   --url https://hearthum.eu.auth0.com/oauth/token \
   --header 'content-type: application/json' \